Configuring the Simulation

 ParameterTypeAccessedByDescription

-nParticlesintMultiParticleGunPrimaryGeneratornumber of particles to create (or the mean of the Poisson distribution)
+n_particlesintMultiParticleGunPrimaryGeneratornumber of particles to create (or the mean of the Poisson distribution)

-enablePoissonboolMultiParticleGunPrimaryGeneratorShould the number of particles be Poisson distributed?
+enable_poissonboolMultiParticleGunPrimaryGeneratorShould the number of particles be Poisson distributed?

-pdgIDintMultiParticleGunPrimaryGeneratorPDG ID of the particle(s) to be the primary
+pdg_idintMultiParticleGunPrimaryGeneratorPDG ID of the particle(s) to be the primary

 vertexvector of doublesMultiParticleGunPrimaryGeneratorlocation of primary vertex to shoot the particle(s) from (mm)